 Now we download the latest Apache Solr available package from their official download page:

-In this tutorial, we will verify using SHA checksum.
+In this tutorial, we will verify using the SHA checksum.
 So download the same version of the SHA512 checksum as below:

 Next, calculate the SHA512 checksum of the Apache Solr archive downloaded: